The generalized work function algorithm is competitive for the generalized 2-server problem: The CNN problem

 By Lemma~\ref{lem:domination}, point $s_3=(x'',y_3)$ is dominated by point $t=(x',y_3)$ with respect to $\sigma'$.
 Now we apply Lemma~\ref{lem:s dominates t}-$d$.

 The last inequality is given by Lemma~\ref{lem:nabla dx}.

-\emph{Case 3: } See Figure~\ref{fig:case3}.
-Unlike the previous two cases, we may now have $\Boks(s_1,s_2)\nsubseteq r''$ which makes the proof slightly more complicated.
-W.l.o.g we may assume that $y_1\neq \yy$.
+\emph{Case 3: } Unlike the previous two cases, we may now have $\Boks(s_1,s_2)\nsubseteq r''$ which makes the proof slightly more complicated (see Figure~\ref{fig:case3}).
+By symmetry, we may assume that $y_1\neq \yy$.
 This implies $x_1=x''$ and point $s_1=(x'',y_1)$ is dominated by point $t=(x',y_1)$ with respect to $\sigma'$.
 We now apply Lemma~\ref{lem:s dominates t}$(f)$.